barumau/pandunia/engli/kanun.md

 Function words behave by definition differently than _content words_, which is the open class for words that refer to things in the world outside the structure of the language.

-In Pandunia, structure words share the following characteristics:
+In Pandunia, function words have the following characteristics:

 1. The word is made up of one consonant and one vowel.
 2. The consonant indicates the general idea of the word.